cbc-univie/polarizablewater/README.md

 # polarizablewater

-Supporting Information/Data: Insights from the absorption coefficient for the development of polarizable force fields
+Supporting Information/Data: Insights from the absorption coefficient for the development of polarizable force fields.